Swanage is probably most well-known for its superb, sweeping sandy bay.

 Being sheltered and with relatively calm waters, Swanage Bay has been popular with locals and visitors alike for generations.

 Swanage Bay has both lively sections as well as more secluded spots, meaning there is something for everyone.
-The bay also serves as a vibrant hub for watersports, with a boat park; boat and kayak hire; a diving school; and local sailing and sea rowing clubs.
+The bay also serves as a vibrant hub for watersports, with a boat park, boat and kayak hire, a diving school, and local sailing and sea rowing clubs.

-Walk along the promenade to find the right place for you – from family-friendly fun to sophisticated ‘grown-up’ dining; and from dog-friendly cafés to the traditional British fish and chips-at-the-seaside experience.
+Walk along the promenade to discover family-friendly fun to sophisticated ‘grown-up’ dining; and dog-friendly cafés to the traditional British fish and chips at the seaside experience.

 Swanage Bay watersports

-During the summer months, Swanage Pier sees an influx of divers who come from around the globe to experience the crystal clear waters of the Pier and surrounding area.
+During the summer months, Swanage Pier sees an influx of divers who come from around the globe to experience the crystal clear waters and wreak sites off the Pier and surrounding area.

 Swanage Sailing club

-Run by volunteers, Swanage Sailing Club has been in operation since 1935 and is situated on Buck Shore, between the pier and Peveril Point.
+Run by volunteers, Swanage Sailing Club has been in operation since 1935 and is situated on Buck Shore, between Swanage Pier and Peveril Point.

 Swanage Bay dog rules

-Between 1 May and 30 September, dogs banned from the central beach.
-However, they are permitted on Monkey Beach, which is close to the pier, near the old stone quay.
+Between 1 May and 30 September, dogs banned from the main beach, however, they are permitted on Monkey Beach, which is close to the pier, near the old stone quay.